-Greek Life works closely with social fraternities and sororities as well as historically African American Greek-letter organizations to provide a meaningful educational, service and social experience for students.
-Approximately 30 percent of Christopher Newport students join one of the eight fraternities, seven sororities or five historically African American Greek-letter organizations.
+Greek Life works closely with social fraternities and sororities as well as historically African American Greekletter organizations to provide a meaningful educational, service and social experience for students.
+Christopher Newport students are able to join one of the nine fraternities, seven sororities or seven historically African American Greek-letter organizations.